top of page

 Les_If Hawks Were Doves_CD Front Cover.j

-On 1st July Red Velvet are releasing their new EP If Hawks Were Doves, which is a follow-up and companion project to last year’s Darkness & the Angels.
+On 1st July 2020 Red Velvet released the EP If Hawks Were Doves, a follow-up and companion project to 2019's Darkness & the Angels.
 Like the previous EP, this one explores the positive and negative forces, both inside and outside us, that bear upon our lives.

-In the case of Darkness & the Angels, these forces were the pain and despair of dealing with cancer (Ride of Darkness) and grief and loss (Self-Storage), the perils and injustices of migration (The Fourth Freedom), as well as - in a more positive vein - the optimism felt at the end of WWII (the recently re-released single After the War).
+In the case of Darkness & the Angels, these forces were the pain and despair of dealing with cancer (Ride of Darkness) and grief and loss (Self-Storage), the perils and injustices of migration (The Fourth Freedom), as well as - in a more positive vein - the optimism felt at the end of WWII (After the War).
 Grown-up stuff then, songs written based on Deirdre and Les’ own life experiences.

-It’s fitting that After the War was re-released before the issue of this new EP, as it’s theme of optimism and moving towards the light is taken up in a number of the songs here.
+After the War's theme of optimism and moving towards the light is taken up in a number of the songs here.
 The lead track, The Last Thing We Need Is Another Love Song, is - of course - a love song, written by Les, ironically suggesting that no more love songs are needed when there’s so much else that’s important to write about, yet concluding by saying “without love we may just survive, but this living game isn’t worth the candle, only when we love are we truly alive”.
 Listen out for Gene’s two fine Knopfler-esque guitar solos, Deirdre’s incredible vocal performance, drawing every drop of meaning from the words, and the delightful harmonies towards the end of the song.
 The band have released a video of the song to coincide with the EP release.
 See the YouTube video here:

 https://youtu.be/7JKC83YKUa0